Clubs & Organizations

 To be part of the NHS, students must first qualify as candidates.

-• Enrollment at JHS for at least one full semester.
+The potential member must have been enrolled at JHS for at least one full semester, and

 If the potential member meets all of the above criteria, the member will receive an invitation in the spring semester, typically at the end of January or early February.
 The invitation, sent through Canvas, requests information used by the faculty council to support their candidacy for membership.

 The packet includes benchmark due dates for completion and feedback opportunities from the NHS adviser(s).
-All deadlines are on the Canvas course, and failure to submit required materials will lead to ineligibility.
+All deadlines are on the Canvas course, and failure to submit required materials may lead to ineligibility.

 The faculty council assesses each student's packet individually, selecting new members based on service, leadership, and character.
-The provided pillars outline a candidate's responsibilities:
+The provided pillars outline candidate responsibilities:

 Service: